This article is based off a B2B Revealed episode.

 Bad news tends to elicit strong reactions.
 No one likes to hear that they messed up or don’t measure up to the competition.
 Defensiveness is only human.

 People often look for a way out first and a solution second.
-Many prefer evasive maneuvers to facing up, especially if they are at fault.
+Many prefer evasive maneuvers rather than facing up, especially if they are at fault.

-If you have to give bad news, expect for your clients to question your data and insights.
+If you have to give bad news, expect your clients to question your data and insights.

 Any bad news you present needs to be firmly supported with data.
 That data needs to be backed up by a strong methodology.